manutuli/thought-cabinet/README.md

 ## Constraints and dependencies
   - Vanilla JS App.
   - State Management System.
+  - accessibility.
+  - use LocalStorage.
+  - use JSDocs.

 ## planning
   - sprint 1 : user page.
-  - sprint 2 : admin page.
+  - sprint 2 : state management.

 ## test cases
   - Given there are thoughts in the list,